- 1 Tour Description

 - 3 Dates & Prices

-Go Private in 2021/22 – To compliment our collection of Epic European Alps cycling tours we are pleased to present the Swiss Alps.
+RETURNING IN 2023 – To compliment our collection of Epic European Alps cycling tours we are pleased to present the Swiss Alps.
 The tour begins with Mont Blanc in your sights and at 4810m elevation it is Europe’s highest mountain.
 Cervino (aka ‘Matterhorn’) is by far the most spectacular peak for its famous pyramidal shape.
 And last but not least is Eiger (aka ‘Ogre’) named as such thanks to its brutal 1800m high north wall of crumbling rock and ice.
 Amazing views are all around but when combined with beautiful valleys, pastural land, forests and glaciers this Swiss Alps cycling experience is going to be out of this world!

 Many of the Swiss Alps climbs remain relatively unknown but you will quickly appreciate the iconic standing of cycling climbs such as Sanetsch Pass, Nufenen Pass, Old Tremola Road / San Gottardo Pass, Furka Pass, Grimsel Pass and Gross Scheidegg.
 This is the perfect trip for road cyclists who have explored France, Italy and Spain (the 3 pillars of road cycling) and are now looking forward to something truly spectacular!